 TD S2-165479 LS from SA WG4: LS on QCI for CLUE Messages.
 (SA WG4) Abstract: As part of the 3GPP IMS-based telepresence service specifications, SA WG4 would like to understand any QoS handling guidelines and receive any QCI recommendations to be used for the communication of CLUE messages over the DTLS/SCTP data transport channel.
 The use of CLUE messages over the DTLS/SCTP data transport channel is negotiated via SDP.
 Action: SA WG4 kindly asks for information on the issue described above and requests pointers to any relevant 3GPP specifications.

 Discussion and conclusion:

-Response drafted in parallel session in TD S2-166090. <OPEN - REPLY>
+Response drafted in parallel session in TD S2-166090.
+Final response in TD S2-166287.

 TD S2-166090 (LS OUT) Reply LS on QCI for CLUE Messages.
 To: SA WG4.

 Discussion and conclusion: